-Format: A mixture of discussions, activites and group work
+Format: An interactive session with a mixture of discussions, activites and group work

 Time: 4 hours

-- Understand the value of journey mapping - what it is and how it can be used as a tool to set service standards
+- To understand the value of journey mapping - what it is and how it can be used

-- Establish if there are service standards within your area (please try to ascertain if any are in existence and if they are adhered to) and if not how can we work together to set them
+- To establish if there are service standards within your area and if not how we can work together to set them

-- Be given the opportunity to share best practice across the University in order to ensure consistency of processes
+To have the opportunity to share best practice across the University to help develop consistency

-- Be thinking about how to make impactful changes and how to implement them.
+To have begun thinking about impactful changes and how to make them